How did you come to live

 In Holland we both worked 10 years as psychologists, especially in education.

 It was in that period that Pieter, who has played the piano from an early age, took up a 3 year course to become a professional piano tuner in Amsterdam during the evening.
 The first 8 years here our revenue came from 4 months-per-year tuning and restoring pianos in whole Bolivia, during which time we both came to know the country profoundly, because we often went off to restore together.

 The Finca offered us plenty of space and inspiration to develop all

 our hidden talents and thus create our own paradise.

 Everything feels in balance, and all the details!
 How did you do it?

-combining passion for gardens with the curves in the soil and the
+combining passion for gardening with the curves in the soil, using the

-and good administration, inherited?
-Doing what the Bolivians do: to
+and good administration.
+Doing what the Bolivians do:

 talents of all those people who worked with us in the course of